msupply-foundation/conforma-server/documentation/API.md

 Endpoint for extending a deadline associated with an application.
 Currently, the main use case is for extending an applicant deadline for responding to a request for changes (event code: `applicantDeadline`), but in theory could be used for extending other types of deadlines as well.

 It works by finding an event in the `trigger_schedule` table with matching `applicationId` and `eventCode` and then extending the `time_scheduled` by the specified amount.
-It also simulates a trigger `ON_EXTEND` which can be used to trigger other events in the application (such as resetting the outcome from "EXPIRED" back to "PENING" for example).
+It also simulates a trigger `ON_EXTEND` -- i.e. the Trigger/Action system will respond as though an `ON_EXTEND` trigger had been fired for that application.
+This can be used (like normal triggers) to perform Actions, as per the template_action configuration.
+In the case of deadlines, the main Action we'd normally run with the `ON_EXTEND` trigger is to reset the application outcome (`changeOutcome` action) from "EXPIRED" back to "PENDING".
+(Note: there is a automatic database trigger/function to update the status whenever "Outcome" changes, to keep it consistent and correct.)

 ##### REQUEST parameters: